Michaelrising/Citadel-Datathon/README.md

-# Citadel-Datathon
+# Citadel-Datathon (2-nd Place)

-This is the page of APAC Citadel 2023 spring Datathon for group 12.
+This is the page of APAC Citadel 2023 spring Datathon for team 12.